bbc/newslabs-Text_Analytics/README.md

 ```

 #### What can I use NewsStat for?
 Looking for statistics in text can be a difficult and arduous task.
-NewsStat can make your life easier by quickly extracting key stats from online new content.
+NewsStat can make your life easier by quickly extracting key stats from online news content.
 You can use [NewsStat](https://github.com/lbuk/NewsStat) for blogs, websites and other non-news sites as well.
 Like the Stat Index, NewsStat is a work in progress - feel free to contribute, build on it and contact <u>liam.bolton@bbc.co.uk</u> if there are any issues.

 ---